 When you rescue an adult dog, you'll be clear about what you're getting; he'll be the 'finished article'.

-He'll be fully house-trained, probably crate trained too, have learned how to walk to heel or on a leash, and will likely have passed his obedience training, hopefully with flying colours!
+The dog will be fully house-trained, probably crate-trained too, will have learned how to walk to heel or on a leash, and will likely have passed his obedience training, hopefully with flying colours!

-Your adopted Cocker will have already been socialized and will be comfortable around most types of people and in most circumstances - very little flusters a dog that's been adequately socialized.
+Your adopted Cocker Spaniel will have already been socialized, comfortable around most types of people, and relaxed in most circumstances.
+Very little flusters a dog that's been adequately socialized.

 He's been there, done that, and is now ready to be your new 'best buddy'.

-By adopting a Cocker Spaniel (or any dog for that matter), you won't be supporting puppy mills.
+By adopting a Cocker Spaniel (or any dog, for that matter), you'll be side-lining puppy mills; you won't be supporting these puppy breeding warehouses!

 These mills (also known as puppy farms) are breeding factories where the puppies are churned out at an alarming rate.